Raise the profile of violence against women and children in Ontario.

 BBWON held a media workshop for VAWCCs in June 2016 with Pam Cross.
 A report-back was created to summarize the day and to share the tips and tools that were presented.
 Read the report.

 There is power in our united voice as a movement to end violence against women.
-As such, organizations across Ontario are collaborating to ensure that we are working towards the same goals with this new government.
+As such, organizations across Ontario are collaborating to ensure that we are working towards the same goals with any government.

 Key Messaging to Use in Communications including Social Media, Op-Eds and in Meetings with MPPs and Staff